-In multiple studies involving thousands of individuals many have complained of feeling depressed.
-With kids, they are always connected through their phones and are forever texting and checking in to various social media websites.
-One part of this depression puzzle, and there are most certainly are more, involved limiting the computer time that kids have to less than five hours a day.
-Once that number is crossed, depression becomes a problem.
-Over use of computers also affects sleep patterns according to recent research released.
+In multiple studies involving thousands of individuals, many have complained of feeling depressed.
+With kids they are always connected through their phones and are forever texting and checking in to various social media websites.
+One part of this depression puzzle involves limiting the computer time for kids to less than five hours a day, depending on age and circumstances.
+Reaching that number can cause depression.
+Overuse of computers also affects sleep patterns, according to recent research released.

-By taking with to enter into discussions with our kids, such as those designed in my book: Making Sense of Life: A Guidebook for Teens and Parents you will find an enjoyment with your kids that you never knew what there.
-I have written a few blogs about asking good questions which will also help with this process.
+By entering into discussions with our kids, such as those designed in my book: Making Sense of Life: A Guidebook for Teens and Parents, you will find enjoyment with your kids that you never knew what there.
+I have written a few blogs about asking good questions, which will also help.

 Click here for the link to Part II of this series, Depression & Kids Depression & Kids – II – Dr. Rich Patterson (pattersonphd.com)